-Applying to Quest as a non-degree student is an ideal way to continue your education, whether it’s for personal interest, to earn credits toward a degree elsewhere, or to upgrade your university record to qualify for graduate school or a professional program.
-As a visiting student, your courses do not count towards a Quest degree, but are credit-courses, unless you choose to just audit a course.
+Applying to Quest as a non-degree student is an ideal way to continue your education, whether it’s purely for curiosity’s sake, to earn credits toward a degree elsewhere, or to upgrade your university record to qualify for graduate school or a professional program.
+As a non-degree student, your courses do not count towards a Quest degree, but you will earn credit, unless you choose to audit a course.

 Our courses are taught in 3.5-week blocks, which means you can join Quest at any point during the year.

 Please review our course list for course descriptions.